-While this aspect of not getting laughs can be due to an absence of comedy talent, it’s much more common that the comedian has plenty of comedy talent but has opted to try to “write” their stand-up comedy act in the literal sense, which automatically produces a number of issues that are difficult to overcome, such as the next issue…
+While this aspect of not getting laughs can be due to an absence of comedy talent, it’s much more common that the comedian has plenty of comedy talent but has opted to try to “write” their stand-up comedy act in the literal sense from a perspective outside themselves, which automatically produces a number of issues that are difficult to overcome, such as the next issue…

 2. The set-ups for the stand-up comedy material are too long.
 Stand-up comedy material that generates noteworthy laughs has 4-6+ punchlines per minute.
 This is known as punchline frequency.

 The longer the set-up is for any particular joke or bit, more time it takes to get to a punchline.